Lucifer Sam

 "Lucifer Sam" is a song by the English rock band Pink Floyd, featured on the band's debut album The Piper at the Gates of Dawn (1967).

 Music and lyrics

 The song is built around a descending riff with the dominant instrument being composer Syd Barrett's electric guitar, fed through an echo machine.
 The resultant sound has been likened to a "sinister" Duane Eddy.
 This is augmented by bowed bass and increasingly agitated organ and percussion effects.

 Although the lyric frequently refers to Lucifer Sam as a cat, some speculation has arisen as to whether this was in fact slang ("a hip cat") for a man, real or imagined, in some type of relationship with Barrett's then-girlfriend, Jenny Spires (referred to in the song as "Jennifer Gentle").
 However, Sam was simply Barrett's Siamese cat (and is referred to as such in the first line: "Lucifer Sam, Siam cat"), the track was originally called "Percy the Rat Catcher" during the recording sessions, which took place between April and June 1967.

-After its release, the song became the opening track for BBC 1's Apollo coverages starting from 1968's Apollo 7.